davsteixeira/davsteixeira/README.md

 </a>

-- 🎓 I'm currently studying Computer Science at the University.
+- 🎓 I'm currently studying System Analysis and Development at the University.

 - 🤝 I’m available for freelancing or job offers.

 - 🌱 I'm learning more about .NET, Graphic Design, and Cloud Architecture.

-- 📝 My goal is to work with games.

 - ✏️ I like drawing as a hobby.